Sdaas/karate-kafka/README.md

 ```cucumber
 * json output = kc.take();
 ```
+After reading, the `output` will contain
+* `key`: Is always present.
+If producer did not specify a key, then this will be `null`.
+* `value`: The message value.
+* `headers`: Kafka message headers.
+Present only if the message had headers.

 Read a record from the topic waiting upto the specified amount of time (in milliseconds).
 If the data is not available by that time, it will return null.
 This can be used (for example) to check that no records were written to a topic
 ```cucumber